elastisys/compliantkubernetes/docs/compliance.md

 Organizations in certain sectors, such as BioTech, FinTech, MedTech, and those processing personal data, need **public trust** to operate.
 Such companies are allowed to handle sensitive data, create and destroy money, etc., in exchange for being compliant with certain regulations — in devtalk put, sticking to some rules set by regulators.
 For example:

-* Any bank operating in Sweden is regulated by the Swedish Financial Authority (Finansinspektionen) and has to comply with FFFS.
 * Any organization dealing with personal data is scrutinized by the Swedish Data Protection Authority (Datainspektionen) and needs to comply with GDPR.
 * Any organization handling patient data needs to comply with Patientdatalagen (PDL) in Sweden.